Swami Vivekananda Planetarium

-Swami Vivekananda Planetarium, also called Pilikula Planetarium, at Pilikula Nisargadhama in Mangaluru is the first 3D planetarium in India.
-It is also only such planetarium in the country with hybrid modern technology innovations coupled with 3D technology of 8K digital and opto-mechanical (hybrid) projection system.
-It is a part of the Pilikula Nisargadhama (covering an area of 370 acres), which is also named Dr Shivaram Karanth Biological Park.
-It is planned and built to provide the best learning experience for students and enthusiasts on Zodiacal system of planets.
+Swami Vivekananda Planetarium, also called Pilikula Planetarium, at Pilikula Nisargadhama in Mangaluru is a 3D planetarium in India: the first of its kind in the country.
+It is also the only such planetarium in the country with hybrid modern technology innovations coupled with 3D technology of 8K digital and opto-mechanical (hybrid) projection system.
+It is a part of the Pilikula Nisargadhama (covering an area of 370 acres), which is also named Dr. Shivaram Karanth Biological Park.
 Its creation is attributed to Pilikula Regional Science Centre.

 History

 Swami Vivekananda Planetarium is the first state-of-the-art 3D planetarium in India.
 It was initiated in 2013 to mark the 150th birth anniversary of Swami Vivekananda by the then chief minister of Karnataka, Jagadish Shettar, who had laid the foundation stone to build it in two years at a cost of ₹35.69 crore.
 However, the project overran its schedule completion, and the planetarium could be opened only on 1 March 2018.
 It was set up with grants from KSTePS (Karnataka Science and Technology Promotion Society) of the Karnataka government.
 The planetarium's objective is intended to give the viewers (students in particular and the public) to see the stars and planetary systems in the universe.
 Its creation is attributed to Pilikula Regional Science Centre.

 The planetarium was planned and established as the first planetarium in the country with 8K digital and opto-mechanical (hybrid) projection system.
 Five technical persons were initially sent to Utah, US, for training to operate the planetarium.
 The planetarium also has a provision of ₹1.5 crore for annual maintenance.